 The kernel allocates memory from the heap each time a task, queue or semaphore is created.
 The official FreeRTOS download includes three sample memory allocation schemes for this purpose.
-The schemes are implemented in the heap_1.c, heap_2.c, heap_3.c and heap_4.c source files respectively.
-The schemes defined by heap_1.c, heap_2.c and heap_4.c allocate memory from a statically allocated array, known as the FreeRTOS heap. configTOTAL HEAP SIZE sets the size of this array.
+The schemes are implemented in the heap 1.c, heap 2.c, heap 3.c and heap 4.c source files respectively.
+The schemes defined by heap_1.c, heap 2.c and heap 4.c allocate from statically allocated known the memory а array, as FreeRTOS heap. configTOTAL HEAP SIZE sets the size of this array.
 The size is specified in bytes.